 Everyone can enjoy sport or exercise as part of their student life at Oxford.
 You can play for fun, try something new or just keep fit.
-But if you want to represent the University, you have the chance to join a rich tradition and some very competitive teams.
-The University’s top athletes gain the status of ‘Blue’ – an accolade that stems from the first boat race in 1829, when Cambridge tied light blue ribbons to their boat and Oxford adopted Christ Church’s dark blue.
+If you want to represent the University, you have the chance to join a rich tradition and some very competitive teams.
+The University’s top athletes gain the status of ‘Blue’.
+This accolade that stems from the first boat race in 1829, when Cambridge tied light blue ribbons to their boat and Oxford adopted Christ Church’s dark blue.

 You have the use of some of the best sporting facilities of any university, on three main sites:

 Iffley Road sports complex is where many clubs train and compete; it boasts a fitness gym, an all-weather running track, an Olympic-standard hockey pitch, a 25-metre swimming pool, rowing tank, cricket school, sports hall and dojo, along with provision for Association football, lawn tennis and rugby.

 University Parks sports grounds is where the cricketers play – the only place in Britain where spectators can watch first-class cricket for free.

 Marston Road sports ground and its clubhouse are used by many of the women's teams.